flutter/website/src/cookbook/animation/opacity-animation.md

 ---
-layout: page
-title: "Fade a Widget in and out"
+title: Fade a Widget in and out
-permalink: /cookbook/animation/opacity-animation/
 ---

 As UI developers, we often need to show and hide elements on screen.
 However, quickly popping elements on and off the screen can feel jarring to end users.
 Instead, we can fade elements in and out with an opacity animation to create a smooth experience.